Georg Donatus, Hereditary Grand Duke of Hesse: Marriage and children

-On 1 May 1937 Georg Donatus and Princess Cecilie both joined the Nazi Party.
+On 1 May 1937, Georg Donatus and Cecilie both joined the Nazi Party.

 Death

 In October 1937, Georg Donatus's father, Grand Duke Ernest Louis of Hesse, died.

-A few weeks after the funeral, his younger brother, Prince Louis, was due to be married to the Hon.
+A few weeks after the funeral, his younger brother, Prince Louis, was due to marry the Hon.
 Margaret Geddes, daughter of Lord Geddes.
-On 16 November 1937, Georg Donatus, Cecilie, their two young sons, Georg's mother Grand Duchess Eleonore, the children's nurse, a family friend, a pilot, and two crewmen, took off in a Sabena Junkers Ju 52 aeroplane from Darmstadt, bound for the United Kingdom, where the marriage ceremony of Prince Louis would take place.
-The aeroplane hit a factory chimney near Ostend, in Belgium, and crashed, bursting into flames and killing everyone on board.
+On 16 November 1937, Georg Donatus, Cecilie, their two young sons, Georg Donatus's mother, Grand Duchess Eleonore, the children's nurse, a family friend, a pilot, and two crewmen took off in a Sabena Junkers Ju 52 aeroplane from Darmstadt, bound for the United Kingdom, where Louis's marriage ceremony was to take place.
+The aeroplane struck a factory chimney near Ostend, in Belgium, and crashed, bursting into flames and killing everyone on board.
 Cecilie was in an advanced state of pregnancy with their fourth child at the time of the crash.
 The remains of the newborn baby were found in the wreckage, indicating that Cecilie had gone into labour during the flight.
-The inquiry by the Belgian authorities into the crash suggested that, because of the birth, the pilot was attempting to land at the Stene aerodrome in Ostend despite poor weather conditions.
+The inquiry by the Belgian authorities suggested that, because of the birth, the pilot had attempted to land at the Stene aerodrome in Ostend despite poor weather conditions.

 Aftermath

-Prince Louis's wedding had been scheduled for the 20th but, following discussions with his future father-in-law Lord Geddes, was brought forward to the day following the accident (17 November), as a small and quiet ceremony with the guests dressed in mourning.
+Louis's wedding had been scheduled for the 20 November but, following discussions with his future father-in-law Lord Geddes, was brought forward to the day after the accident (17 November) as a small and quiet ceremony, with the guests dressed in mourning.

-Immediately afterwards, he set off with his new wife Margaret to Belgium to visit the crash site.
+Immediately afterwards, he set off with his new wife Margaret, to Belgium to visit the crash site.
 The funeral and burial of Georg Donatus and his family took place at the Rosenhöhe, Darmstadt, Hesse, a few days later.
-Attending were Prince Philip, Prince Christoph of Hesse, Gottfried, Prince of Hohenlohe-Langenburg, Prince Philipp of Hesse, Berthold, Margrave of Baden, Prince August Wilhelm of Prussia and Lord Louis Mountbatten, among others.
-A photograph of the funeral procession, showing Prince Louis as chief mourner, shows crowds saluting the mourners with the Hitler salute.
+Among those attending were Prince Philip, Prince Christoph of Hesse, Gottfried, Prince of Hohenlohe-Langenburg, Prince Philipp of Hesse, Berthold, Margrave of Baden, Prince August Wilhelm of Prussia, and Lord Louis Mountbatten.
+A photograph of the funeral procession, showing Prince Louis as chief mourner, depicts crowds saluting the mourners with the Hitler salute.
 World War II began less than two years later.

-The Hereditary Grand Duke and Duchess's fourteen-month-old daughter, Johanna, was the only one of the family who was not on board the aircraft.
-She was adopted by her uncle Prince Louis and aunt Princess Margaret in early 1938.
+Georg Donatus and Cecilie's 14‑month‑old daughter, Johanna, was the only member of the immediate family who was not on board the aircraft.
+She was adopted by her uncle Louis and aunt Margaret in early 1938.
 Johanna died of meningitis in 1939.

-With the death of the childless Prince Louis in 1968, the male line of the Hesse and by Rhine became extinct.
+With the death of the childless Louis in 1968, the male line of the Hesse and by Rhine became extinct.